chuyskywalker/jrm.cc/jrmcc/content/blog/home-cluster-04-orchestration.md

 ## Orcheststration

 "Orchestration", the management of a cluster, is a big topic.
-That said, I want to really boil it down to two primary topics:
+That said, I find it primarily boils down to two topics: _Scheduling_ and _Life Cycle Management_.

-1. Scheduling
-2. Life Cycle Management

 ### Scheduling